MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Overview/UI.md

 As an input into the UI application, it is accepted several different types of raw inventory data sources.
 It could come from either push or pull connectors (described on the picture above).

-To check on the official list of UI Inventory Providers Tools, visit the [*official IAM page*](https://aka.ms/samiam).
+To check on the official list of UI Inventory Providers Tools, visit the [**official IAM page**](https://aka.ms/samiam).

 ## UI Processing

 Once the software deployed on the organization's IT environment is successfully scanned* by the data sources selected from the options above, user will be able to input it into the UI application.

-The workflow below outlines the UI processing of the inp[**Best Practices for Quality Inventory**](../Tutorials/ISVs/introduction.md)ut data:
+The workflow below outlines the UI processing of the input data:

 - Gather: Inputs the raw data scanned by the data sources described above into UI
 - Verify: Allows user to exclude out-of-scope items